open-sdr/openwifi-hw/README.md

 ## Build FPGA

 * Pre-conditions:
-  * Xilinx Vivado (with SDK and HLS) 2018.3 (Vivado Design Suite - HLx Editions - 2018.3  Full Product Installation)
+  * Vivado 2021.1 with Vitis.
+You should have: your_Xilinx_install_directory/Vitis (NOT Vitis_HLS!)
+    * You can add Vitis by running "Xilinx Design Tools --> Add Design Tools for Devices 2021.1" from Xilinx program group/menu in your OS start menu, or Help menu of Vivado.
   * Install the evaluation license of [Xilinx Viterbi Decoder](https://www.xilinx.com/products/intellectual-property/viterbi_decoder.html) into Vivado.
-  * Ubuntu 18/20 LTS release (We test in these OS.
+  * Ubuntu 18/20/22 LTS release (We test in these OS.
 Other OS might also work.)

 * Prepare Analgo Devices HDL library (only run once):
 ```